Which of the following are the correct phases of mitosis in order... | Channels for Pearson+

 Understand that mitosis is the process of cell division that results in two genetically identical daughter cells from a single parent cell.

-Recall the main phases of mitosis: Prophase, Metaphase, Anaphase, and Telophase.
-These phases are sequential and each has distinct characteristics.
+Recall the correct sequence of phases in mitosis: Prophase, Metaphase, Anaphase, and Telophase.

-Prophase: Chromosomes condense and become visible, the nuclear envelope breaks down, and the mitotic spindle begins to form.
+Identify that Interphase is not a part of mitosis but rather the phase where the cell prepares for division by replicating its DNA.

-Metaphase: Chromosomes line up at the metaphase plate, and spindle fibers attach to the centromeres of the chromosomes.
+Review the options given and eliminate any that do not start with Prophase, as it is the first phase of mitosis.

 Watch next